napat-pl2564/question-3/README.md

 # question-3

-This can be run by typing the following command .
+This can be run by typing the following command to log NAV of FUNCODE.
 ```
 node code.js B-INCOMESSF